inclusive-design/adaptive-palette/apps/palette-generator/README.md

 the top left corner of the palette.
 The default values are row 1, column 1, and they refer to the position of the first cell in the first row of the palette.

-### Glosses
+### Search for matches

-The next section, "Glosses" is a text area where each line of text describes one row of the palette cells.
+The next section, "Search for matches" is a text area where each line of text describes one row of palette cells.
 Spaces are used for separate cells so the text used to specify a cell cannot contain any spaces.

-There are four types of input allowed:
+There are four types of input items allowed:

 - a string that is a single word such as "heart" or "dog", or a string that matches part or all of a gloss entry, e.g., "indicator_".
 As shown in this